-Croatian police find body in freezer of long-missing woman
+Croatian police find body in freezer; could be missing woman

-ZAGREB, Croatia (AP) — Croatian police say a body found in a freezer is apparently that of a woman who went missing more than 18 years ago.
+ZAGREB, Croatia (AP) — A body found in a freezer in a Croatian village is apparently that of a woman who went missing more than 18 years ago, Croatian police said Monday.

-Police in northern Croatia said Monday they have detained the sister of Jasmina Dominic, who was reported missing in 2005 but was last seen in 2000.
+Police said they have detained the older sister of Jasmina Dominic, who was reported missing in 2005 but was last seen in 2000 when she was 23 years old.

-A statement says the body was found on Saturday in the Dominic family home in the village of Pavlovec, northeast of Zagreb.
-Spokesman Nenad Risak says more details will be known after an autopsy.
+The body was found Saturday in a freezer in the hallway of the Dominic family home in the village of Pavlovec, northeast of Zagreb, a police statement said.
+Smiljana Srnec, 45, was detained in the case and an autopsy is being conducted, police said.

-Risak says family had told police in the past that Dominic was living abroad.
+Police spokesman Nenad Risak said the family had told police in the past that Dominic was living abroad.

 Most Read Nation & World Stories